surrealwaffle/bsp_exorcist/README.md

 # bsp_exorcist
-Phantom BSP mitigations for Halo PC (Retail and Custom Edition) servers and clients.
+Runtime phantom BSP and BSP leak patches for Halo PC (Retail and Custom Edition) servers and clients.

 ## Technique
 `bsp_exorcist` provides a replacement subroutine for `collision_bsp_test_vector` that provides mitigations for phantom BSP.
 The mitigation consists of a quick test which admits most real surfaces, followed by a second, more expensive test which admits real surfaces and rejects most forms of phantom BSP.
-This technique works well under the assumption that phantom BSP and BSP holes are rare.
+This technique works well under the assumption that phantom BSP and BSP leaks are rare.

 Note: In-engine, Halo refers to rays in this context as vectors.
 To keep things consistent, I'll use Halo's terminology here.